Superstar Limo: History

 The attraction closed in January 2002, due to negative reception from guests, making it the park's first ride to permanently close.
 One idea that was reportedly considered was to re-theme the attraction as Goofy's Superstar Limo.
 However, the plan never came to fruition.
 Another reported idea was to change the attraction into Miss Piggy's Superstar Limo, featuring The Muppets, but these plans were once again dropped.
 The building remained unused until it was surrounded by construction walls in March 2005.
 It was replaced by an attraction based on Pixar's Monsters, Inc. entitled Monsters, Inc. Mike & Sulley to the Rescue!, which opened on January 23, 2006.
 The Monsters, Inc. ride uses the same track and vehicles as Superstar Limo, with the limos repainted and redressed as taxicabs and the celebrity figures recycled and redressed as Child Detection Agency Agent figures.

 In the 2019 documentary series The Imagineering Story, Bruce Vaughn, Chief Creative Executive (2007–2016, 2023–present) of Walt Disney Imagineering, described the creation of Superstar Limo:

-[y]ou can't point to the people of Imagineers actually working on it.
+[y]ou can't point to the people of Imagineers actually working on [the attraction].
 The culture wasn't really listening to each other.
 They would just go into these little pods of, 'this is my land', or 'this is my attraction, and I'm not... and I've lost touch with my peers,' and there's no sense of, 'hey, wait a minute, is this good enough?'
 Each step of the way, you sort of buy in further of, like, 'okay, there's no turning back, we just have to keep going.'
 The original conceit was probably too self-referential about Hollywood, it was a paparazzi ride and you're catching celebrities.
 Then you end up with Princess Diana dying right midway while the project is being installed, and suddenly paparazzi are, like, 'that's a really bad theme.'
 Well, you're, hey...
 You're almost done, what are you gonna do?
 So now it turns into, 'you're gonna be a star.'
 And then now it's an agent, but all the figures are these grotesque, kind of, like...
 It just didn't work.